-What do you do when you need to define a population but the usual administrative boundaries simply don’t apply and the client’s budget is limited?
+What do you do when you need to define a population but the usual administrative boundaries don’t apply, and the client’s budget is limited?

 What began as a conversation in a Midsomer Norton restaurant, led Cognisant Research and local Community Radio Station, Somer Valley FM, to develop a method of population analysis that could apply to any research problem where the population is difficult to define.

 At its conclusion, the Cognisant study found that Somer Valley FM reached a weekly audience of around nine and a half thousand adults and was the 4th most listened to radio station in its target broadcast area, following only BBC Radio 2, Heart FM and BBC Radio 4.
 So how did they do it?

 As with any research exercise, defining the population of interest is critical.
 In theory, this should be a straightforward exercise, as community radio stations typically cover a radius of up to 5km.
 However, the rolling countryside of the Somer Valley, which sits just to the south of Bath, belies this simple definition.
 Using more scientific methods that establish broadcast signal strength, the Somer Valley FM target broadcast area, where listeners could expect good reception on all radios, is shown below.